kitsonk/d2-proto/docs/dom-manipulation.md

 });
 ```

 Also, I am yet undecided if the return values should be decorated with the DOM manipulation API or not.
-I know a lot of developers are fans of chaining, but I am not, because it means, in a lot of cases, spraying syntactic sugar all over the place and modifying objects in ways that could potentially interfere with other libraries.
+I know a lot of developers are fans of chaining, but I am not, because it means, in a lot of cases, spraying syntactic sugar all over the place and modifying objects in ways that could potentially interfere with other libraries, but the more I work with the prototype, the more I think this might be needed.

 ### Getting Stuff